-She sighed.
+She tried to ignore her burning throat.
 ‘I know I can drive, Dan, but she didn’t even give me a chance.
 Work called her in.’

-Dan’s eyes took on a familiar, dangerous glint.
+Dan’s eyes softened in sympathy before they sparked with a familiar, dangerous glint.
 He looked from the car, down the curve of the driveway to the still-open garage and back to Clare.
-Then his gaze locked on the keys abandoned on the letterbox.
+Then his gaze locked on the keys in his hands.
 ‘If you really can drive, you don’t need Mum beside you.
 Show her what you can do.
-Back the car back down the driveway for her.’
+Back the car into the garage for her.’’

 ‘No way.
 I’m not stupid.’

 ‘Hah!
 Remember what happened with your last dare?’